Associate Professor, Politics

 B.S., in Political Science, Santa Clara University

-Three of his four daughters have also pursued careers in Education, Intelligence, and the Military: one is a Middle School Gifted and Talented teacher in Greenville, NC; another is a GS-12 Intelligence Analyst working for an Intelligence Agency in Washington, D.C.; and the third just graduated from U.S. Coast Guard boot camp at Cape May, NJ and is stationed at Portsmouth, VA.
+Three of his four daughters have also pursued careers in Education, Intelligence, and the Military: one is a Middle School Gifted and Talented teacher in Greenville, NC; another is a GS-12 Intelligence Analyst working for an Intelligence Agency in Washington, D.C.; and the third is a Public Affairs Seaman in the U.S. Coast Guard stationed at Portsmouth, VA.

 His most recent publication, the second edition of Threats to Homeland Security: Reassessing the All-Hazards Perspective, was published by J. Wiley in March 2018.
 He also co-authored a chapter with a colleague in Mexico, titled, “United States and Mexico Future Security and Defense Scenarios: From Convergence to Divergence?” which will be published in 2019 in a text titled, The Future of U.S.-Mexico Relations.
 Dr. Kilroy has also been recently selected as a non-resident scholar for the Mexico Center in Rice University’s Baker Institute for Public Policy.